 Legally, the terms spell a much different story for injured workers.
-The addition of the word “substantial” has significantly increased the burden on an injured worker.
+Adding the word “substantial” has increased the burden on an injured worker.
 The law requires that a “substantial aggravation” be documented by objective diagnostic findings, objective clinical findings, or test results, not merely an increase in symptoms alone.
-This means that medical providers and injured workers must offer tangible evidence showing that the condition has worsened, typically by measurable changes in the condition such as swelling, positive orthopedic or other objective findings, etc. EMG testing, for example, can verify the presence of radiculopathy, a radiating pain that may result when an injury causes a previously dormant condition to become symptomatic.
-In situations where a pre-existing condition may have been worsened by an injury, it is important to obtain and present evidence of diagnostic testing (or the lack of such testing) that may have preceded the work injury.
-However, contrary to what employers often try to argue, changes on an x-ray or MRI are NOT required to prove substantial aggravation.
+This means that medical providers and injured workers must offer tangible evidence showing that the condition has worsened, typically by measurable changes in the condition such as swelling, positive orthopedic or other objective findings, etc. EMG testing, for example, can verify radiculopathy, a radiating pain that may result when an injury causes a previously dormant condition to become symptomatic.
+Where a pre-existing condition may have been worsened by an injury, obtain and present evidence of diagnostic testing (or the lack of such testing) that may have preceded the work injury.
+Contrary to what employers often try to argue, changes on an x-ray or MRI are unnecessary to prove substantial aggravation.

 The Standard of Proof and Ohio’s Workers

 Substantial aggravation issues often arise where there is evidence of pre-existing degenerative conditions, such as degenerative disc disease or degenerative arthritis.
 These injuries and conditions can be especially pertinent for those who work in:

 - Shipping and fulfillment